Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 This Fossil Townsman runs on a Japanese automatic movement with 21 jewel bearings, keeps decent time, and has a power reserve of up to 36 hours.
 It may not be on par with the timekeeping modules of heavyweights, such as Tissot, Seiko, or Orient, but is more than enough when you consider the extravagant looks.

 The dial has a circle cut to showcase the colorful intrinsic mechanism.
 If you turn the watch around, you’ll be able to glance at the inner workings through the caseback as well.

 The overall design doesn’t let down either – the combination of black and bronze work out just perfectly, giving this timepiece that lavish look a true fashionista expects from the brand.

 Case size: 42mm

 Glycine is one of those Swiss watch brands that offer affordable timepieces to various tastes.
-With this particular piece it pleases the group of combat watch admirers.
+With this particular piece, it pleases the group of dive watch admirers.

-Increasing the tactical appeal further are the 24-hour time on the inner circle and luminosity in the hands and markers.
-Last but not least, this Glycine is powered by a reliable Swiss movement with a 38-hour power reserve.
+Increasing the tactical appeal are the 24-hour time on the inner circle and luminosity in the hands and markers.

-Equipped with an automatic movement that is protected by Diashock anti-shock system, you can be sure to receive proven reliability.
-It is deemed to hold decent accuracy while providing a power reserve up to 40 hours that leaves enough time to rest your wrist.
+The Monster SRPD25 is equipped with a 4R36 automatic caliber that comes with a standard 6-ticks a second sweeping movement.
+It is deemed to hold decent accuracy while providing a power reserve of up to 40 hours that leaves enough time to rest your wrist.

 ISO dive certification goes hand-in-hand with Seiko.
 Hence, it’s no wonder this watch comes certified to 20 ATM.
-All the necessary features required for deepwater diving are also present, such as the bezel, luminous hands, and screwable crown and case back.
+All the necessary features required for deepwater diving are also present, such as the bezel, screw-down crown, and screwable caseback.